michael-sumner/go-make-things/content/articles/2018-04-19-removing-duplicates-from-an-array-with-vanilla-js.md

 ### Browser Compatibility

-The `Array.from()` method works at least back to IE9, but `Set()` has no IE support for iterables like arrays..
-Both work in all modern browsers, though, including Edge.
+The `Array.from()` method works in all modern browsers, but has no IE support.
+You can [polyfill it back to at least IE9](https://vanillajstoolkit.com/polyfills/arrayfrom/).
+The `Set()` object has no IE support for iterables like arrays, but otherwise works in all modern browsers, including Edge.